runtipi/runtipi-appstore/apps/suwayomi/metadata/description.md

 Suwayomi is an independent Tachiyomi compatible software and is **not a Fork of** Tachiyomi.

-Suwayomi-Server is as multi-platform as you can get.
-Any platform that runs java and/or has a modern browser can run it.
-This includes Windows, Linux, macOS, chrome OS, etc.
+Suwayomi-Server is highly multi-platform.
+Any platform that runs Java and/or has a modern browser can run it, including Windows, Linux, macOS, Chrome OS, etc.

 ## Here is a list of current features: